 Assuming you have booked a place with a kitchen, such as an Airbnb apartment, a resort rental or a house-swap, you’ll have a kitchen.
 It will have different pots and pans, but you can still cook in it.

 Join our NEW Facebook Community: Making Travel Easier.
 We promise to always tell you what we would tell our best friend -- what works for kids, what doesn’t and what you need to know before you go to have the Best.
 Family.
 Vacation.
 Ever.
 Our group of travel experts are ready to answer your travel questions!

-My family and I like to eat in for a portion of our stays.
+My family and I like to eat in for a portion of our vacation.
 After a long day out with the kids, the last thing I want to do is take them to a restaurant.
 When my kids are done for the day they are DONE.
-Sitting in a restaurant and waiting for food is the last thing that I want to do.
-If a few dishes need to be done at the end of a meal to keep my sanity in tact, then pass the dish soap.
+Sitting in a restaurant and waiting for food is the last thing I want to do.
+If a few dishes need to be done at the end of a meal to keep my sanity intact, then pass the dish soap.